Laguna1989/obsidian_notes/Learnings/books/Sylvester - Designing Games/07 - Balancing.md

 - The real goal is to balance the strategies
 - The core of balance is generating fair play and nuanced decisions.
 Still it must obey the lore
 - Degenerate strategies are the obviously best strategies
-- Rock Paper Scissors Lizard Spock: Breadth vs Depth [https://www.youtube.com/watch?v=jVL4st0blGU](https://www.youtube.com/watch?v=jVL4st0blGU)
+- Rock Paper Scissors Lizard Spock: Breadth vs Depth
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jVL4st0blGU?si=DcWAGPe8z9WB2HUq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 - More choices also add more complexity
 - Balance depends on Skill level
 - It is impossible to balance for all skill levels